 - All the explosions are black when debug mode is enabled.

-- The music locations are ALMOST the same in Sonic 3K and this beta; The only differences are that all of the songs (except the first occurrence of the Act 1 Boss theme) use the Sonic 3 versions, and that the original Sonic 3 credits located at $26 is replaced with the new Credits medley.
+- The music locations are ALMOST the same in Sonic 3 & Knuckles and this prototype; The only differences are that all of the songs (except the first occurrence of the Act 1 Boss theme) use the Sonic 3 versions, and that the original Sonic 3 credits located at $26 is replaced with the new Credits medley.

 - Unlike in final versions, if the "S" monitor is used with Knuckles, Hyper Knuckles WILL cause an earthquake when gliding for a distance into a wall.

 - Act 1 will still play Act 2 music when returning from a Bonus Stage after the Zone has been set on fire, like in Sonic 3.

 - In this Zone (and maybe every other zone), when the miniboss is finished and the signpost twirls down to the ground, if a power-up monitor shows up, sometimes it lands behind the sign post.
 In the final, if the monitor land around the same spot as the sign post, it's in front.

 - One of the animation frames for the grabbable conveyor belts in Act 1 has somehow become corrupted in this build, showing garbled graphics.
 This would be fixed in the Sonic & Knuckles 0525 prototype.

 - At the end of Act 1, you can die by drowning while it's tallying your score.

 - When fighting the Big Shaker, the game plays the Sonic 3 mini-boss theme instead of the Act 2 boss theme (Sonic 3 final plays the Act 2 boss theme, but switches to the Sonic & Knuckles mini-boss music if the drowning timer starts and you get out of the water; Sonic 3 & Knuckles final plays the Sonic & Knuckles Act 1 mini-boss theme.)